suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ## Validating Payload Integrity

-With encrypted payloads, validating them is also a way to validate the integrity of components.
-This sub-section explains three way to do it.
+This sub-section explains three ways to validate the integrity of payloads.

 ### Image Match after Decryption

-This is the basic one, that conducts suit-condition-image-match on plaintext payload after decryption.
+The suit-condition-image-match on the plaintext payload is used after decryption.
-Example command sequences are shown in {{figure-image-match-after-decryption}}.
+An example command sequence is shown in {{figure-image-match-after-decryption}}.

 ~~~
 / directive-set-component-index / 12, 1,